rurban/smhasher/README.md

 ### BulkSpeed Test

-Times hasing very long keys at different alignments.
+Times hashing very long keys at different alignments.
 Architectures that allow unaligned access will probably not see much difference at the different alignments.